udayaKherath/House-Price-Prediction/README.md

 - Gradient Boosting
 - Neural Networks

-The final model selected is [model name] because [reason for selection, e.g., best performance on validation set].

 ## Model Evaluation
 Evaluation metrics used to assess the performance of the model include:
 - Mean Absolute Error (MAE)